EightCubed/First-node.js-app/README.md

 # First-node.js-app

-Basic Boilerplate code for node.js app with minor modifications for my ease of use
+Basic Boilerplate code for node.js with minor modifications for my ease of use